 Your destination’s Actions tab shows recent data sent to the destination.
 You can find specific actions and look at the data as it’s sent to your destination.
 You might use this to troubleshoot specific source events.

-When you set up a destination, you can check Mappings to change the way we map source data to your destination—or just to better understand what data we’ll send to your destination by default.
+When you set up a destination, you can check Actions to change the way we map source data to your destination—or just to better understand what data we’ll send to your destination by default.

 Most destinations support Actions.
 Actions are how we map data from sources to your destination—the “trigger” for each request, and the fields we map to your destination.